 3. Looking forward.
 I don’t allow myself to dwell on the past, like “This is what Janice used to be able to do and now can’t."
 Rather, I think of each day as a baseline and about how we can move forward from here.

-6. Support from friends and relatives.
-I find it very helpful and supportive to have friends who are interested and I can talk with about the situation.
+7. Support from friends and relatives.
+I find it very helpful and supportive to have friends who are interested and with whom I can talk about the situation.
 It helps to feel I’m not in this alone.

 None of this is magical or even surprising but sometimes being reminded of common-sense tactics can be more effective than esoteric models.